HafizTalha/ShotPuzzleGame/README.md

 9. N/A

-10. Used Functional Programming in PlayerController Script by using system.Linq (Library).
-Basically we can find the game object of the main camera, then we get the camera components.
+10. Used Functional Programming in PlayerController Script.
+By using system.Linq (Library) we can find the game object of the main camera, then we get the camera components.
 The PlayerController scripts for the subject game can be found at https://github.com/HafizTalha/ShotPuzzleGame/tree/master/Assets/Scripts/Player

 The complete documentation can be found under ShotPuzzleGame/Documentation/